-The recently updated Lamina Z Flame is a great value at $179 with an EN Lower Limit of 22°F (and the same EN Comfort rating as the REI Radiant below for less money).
+The recently updated Lamina Z Flame is a great value at $179 with an EN Lower Limit of 22°F (and the same EN Comfort rating as the REI Radiant above for less money).
 Impressively, the Lamina Z Flame weighs 2 pounds and 11 ounces, only a few ounces more than the Radiant, and won’t lose its ability to insulate when wet.
 It also compresses down well for a synthetic—much smaller than you might think.
 What are the downsides of this bag?
 It doesn’t pack down as tightly as down, isn’t as pillowy soft, and synthetic insulation has a tendency to lose shape over time.
 Compared to Mountain Hardwear’s HyperLamina bags with half zips that are slightly lighter, we strongly prefer the less restrictive full-length zippers.

 See the Mountain Hardwear Lamina Z Flame